TheGreatC0deholio/nexdec/README.txt

 OpenENDEC Project
-Based on jmcmellen's sameeas scripts
-OpenENDEC and NEXDEC (C) 2020 Nova Labs
+Based on jmcmellen's sameeas scripts, as well as cuppa-joe's dsame OpenENDEC and NEXDEC (C) 2022 Nova Labs
-SAMEEAS (C) 2011 John McMellen
+SAMEEAS (C) 2011 John McMellen dsame (C) 2016 Joseph W. Metcalf
-Made available under MIT License just like its predecessor.
+Made available under MIT License.

 OpenENDEC is a project meant to eventually create the world's first fully functional open-source software EAS ENDEC (encoder/decoder), available freely to all.
 Using existing, well-established and reliable libraries and building on them, OpenENDEC aspires to be the next generation of EAS equipment, finally bringing a proper alert system to online stations at no cost.

 At its core is NEXDEC, the command-line/terminal and background components that make up the OpenENDEC system's core functions.
 So far only the NEXDEC Core EASEncode component is publicly available; however, things in development include a basic graphical interface, an audio monitor background process based on dsame, and automation for relaying alerts.

-See below for original README (with the exception of usage examples being altered).
+See below for original README for sameeas (with the exception of usage examples being altered).
+See the GitHub Pages website https://thegreatc0deholio.github.io/OpenENDEC for more information about the other functions, or read dsame_README.MD from the repo.

+SAMEEAS
 ===============================================================
 License (see the MIT License)